SSWConsulting/SSW.Rules.Content/rules/avoid-generic-names/rule.md

 ## Why generic names are problematic

 Words like "manager" and "processor" imply something that handles various tasks, which can make it tempting to pile unrelated responsibilities into one class.
-"Helper" makes this worse as it becomes a catch-all for a collection of disorganized functionality.Names like "data" or "info" are similarly ambiguous, as they could apply to nearly anything, from a database connection to a simple string.
+"Helper" makes this worse as it becomes a catch-all for a collection of disorganized functionality.
+Names like "data" or "info" are similarly ambiguous, as they could apply to nearly anything, from a database connection to a simple string.
 Specific names are always preferable, as they make the code easier to understand and prevent code bloat from accumulating unrelated functionality.

 :::greybox
 `OrderManager` - a class to handle orders in an e-commerce system